 HOCD: Understanding homosexual obsessive-compulsive disorder

-People with HOCD, also known as homosexual obsessive-compulsive disorder, fear that they might be homosexual even though they are not attracted to their own gender.
+People with HOCD, also known as homosexual obsessive-compulsive disorder, fear that they might be homosexual even though they identify with another sexual orientation.

 Those with this subtype are plagued by unwanted thoughts, images, urges, feelings, and sensations that make them fearful and uncertain about their sexuality.